Mindhunters: Plot

 The following morning, the group finds a dead cat with a broken pocket watch in its mouth.
-Later, during the initial investigation of the "puppeteer" scenario, J.D. dies after triggering a clock mechanism that causes a tank of liquid nitrogen (mislabeled as helium) to freeze him instantly.
-Realizing that J.D.'s death is neither accidental nor part of the training simulation, the group heads to the dock to leave the island, but the boat explodes before they can board.
-After returning to base, the group realizes that the broken watches and clocks found at each scene point to the fact that there's a real serial killer on the island, who has co-opted the training exercise and is now hunting them down.
+Later, during the investigation of the "puppeteer" scenario, J.D. dies after triggering a mechanism that causes a tank of liquid nitrogen (mislabeled as helium) to freeze him instantly.
+Realizing that J.D.'s death was intentional, the group tries to leave the island, but their boat explodes before they can board.
+At the base, the group realizes that the broken watches and clocks found at each scene point to the fact that there is a real killer nearby who has co-opted the exercise and is hunting them down.
 The killer's M.O. indicates that they plan to kill someone at a time designated by the broken clocks.
-After a thorough search of the island reveals nobody else present, the group concludes that the killer must be one of them.
+After a search of the island reveals nobody else present, the group concludes that the killer must be one of them.

-Suspicions initially point to Gabe, as Lucas found maps and documents of the island in his luggage.
-However, as the group confront him, they all pass out as their coffee has been drugged.
-They awaken to discover the killer murdered Rafe while they were unconscious, draining his blood and leaving his severed head on a table, leading suspicions to return again to Gabe.
-Despite the suspicions, Gabe saves Vince from another trap involving broken water pipes and electrocution.
-Bobby is instead killed by a secondary trap when he goes to turn off the water.
-Sara deduces that the traps are based on their strengths, talents, and weaknesses, leading the remaining profilers to stick together.
-After more clues are discovered, suspicion shifts to Sara, who insists that she's being framed.
-Nicole leaves to be alone, but she becomes the next to die after she smokes a cigarette laced with acid.
+Suspicions initially point to Gabe, as Mindhunter Lucas found maps and documents of the island in his luggage.
+While confronting him, they all pass out as their coffee has been drugged.
+They awaken to discover that the killer murdered Mindhunter Rafe, draining his blood and leaving his severed head on a table.
+Gabe later saves Mindhunter Vince from another trap involving broken water pipes and electrocution.
+A secondary trap kills Mindhunter Bobby when he goes to turn off the water.
+They then discover that the killer wrote letters on their cloths that spell out Croatoan, the Roanoke Colony that disappeared, making them realize that the killer is only looking to be infamous.

-Unexpectedly, the island's speakers broadcast a taunting message from Harris, making the group realize that he did not leave the island as he claimed.
-Convinced that Harris is the killer, Sara, Gabe and Lucas search for him, only to find Harris and two other FBI agents dead in a hidden storefront.
-Harris has been strung up to wires from the ceiling as a marionette, just like the fake "Puppeteer" crime scene they were to investigate.
-The three turn on each other after triggering another trap and Lucas is shot during the ensuing gun battle.
-Vince is trapped in a freezer after he tries to reload his empty gun, and soon dies when his gun backfires on him in the elevator.
+Mindhunter Nicole becomes the next to die after smoking a cigarette laced with acid.
+The island's speakers start broadcasting a taunting message from Harris, making the group realize that he is on the island.
+Gabe, Lucas and Mindhunter Sara search for Harris, only to find him and two other agents dead in a hidden storefront.
+Harris has been strung up to wires from the ceiling as a marionette.
+The three turn on each other after triggering another trap, and Lucas is shot during the ensuing confrontation.
+Vince eventually is trapped in a freezer and dies when his gun backfires on him, as the killer sabotaged it.